-If program is terminated for just cause, the sponsor will enter the information on SEVIS, and you are expected to depart the U.S. immediately.
-You will not be entitled to the 30 days post completion grace period because you did not successfully complete the program.
+If the program is terminated for just cause, the sponsor will enter the information on SEVIS, and you are expected to depart the U.S. immediately.
+You will not be entitled to the 30 days post-completion grace period because you did not successfully complete the program.

-If visa expired and you do not plan to travel outside U.S., you need not renew your visa.
-If you travel you will need to obtain a new J-1 visa from home country to continue the program.
+If your visa expired and you do not plan to travel outside of the U.S., you need not renew your visa.
+If you plan to travel, you will need to obtain a new J-1 visa from your home country to continue the program.

 J1 holder may only perform the activity listed on his or her Ds-2019 or as provided for in the regulations for the specific category for which entry was obtained and with the approval of the Sponsor’s Responsible officer.

 Yes, allowed to perform the activity listed on his or her DS-2019 and as stated in the regulations for that category of exchange.

 Yes.
 The five bases for a recommendation of a waiver are:

 - No Objection Statement;